dehora/nakadi-book-spike/docs/getting-started.md

 -  2181 for Zookeeper

 They allow the services to communicate with each other and should not be used by other applications.
 If you're running Docker on a Mac, take a look at [Mac OS and Docker]() below.

-#### Gradle and the Gradle Wrapper

-The `gradlew` command is a Gradle "wrapper" script.
-A [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is tied to a specific version of Gradle, so when you first run one of the commands above, it will download the corresponding Gradle distribution and use it to execute the command.

 #### Mac OS and Docker